troy-west/apache-kafka-number-stations/README.md

 If we use Scott Base as a further cipher we could aggregate that cipher to a different ktable, then join the stream of correlated messages with that, rotating where appropriate.
 This is left up to the adventurous (and may require dropping into the Processor API)

+If you do complete the extension problem, please do raise a PR to the [solution project](https://github.com/troy-west/apache-kafka-number-stations-sln)!

+Copyright © 2019 Troy-West, Pty Ltd. MIT Licensed.